ihesah1/Podcast_Project/README.md

        * Publish in home page
    * Share podcast with friends
    * Write a comment to other podcast
- * As a admin u can Delete user > manage
+ * As a admin you can Delete user > manage
- * As a user  u can listining podcast as u like
+ * As a user  you can listining podcast as u like
- * As a user u can search any podcast u want .
+ * As a user you can search any podcast u want .
- * As a user & guest u can choose Dark / light Mode
+ * As a user & guest you can choose Dark / light Mode

  <h2> Part 2 : </h2>